Vennilavan12/FinalProject/README.md

 3. Connect to the BuildEC2 machine and install the MySQL client.
 4. Run `mysql -u username -p -h DBendpoint` to connect to the MySQL database.
 5. Paste the code from `db.sql` to create the database and tables.
+6. check database will be available for make connection with our website.

 https://github.com/Vennilavan12/FinalProject/tree/main/docs/RDS >> Check this link for Database Configuration and outputs.